Starmapo/geometry-dash-lists/README.md

 ## Miscellaneous Lists

 - [Global Stats Viewer](https://globalstatsviewer.xyz/leaderboard) 📊 - Ranks players based on their hardest demon.
 You need to create an account to appear here. ([Discord](https://discord.gg/rhrjDNEEuE))

+## Other Resources

+- [Song File Hub](https://songfilehub.com/home) - Collection of non-Newgrounds songs used in Geometry Dash levels, along with mashups and remixes. ([Discord](https://discord.gg/maSgd4zpEF))